jorbDehmel/oak/docs/manual.md

 1. Load entry point file
 2. Lex / tokenize
-3. Syntax check
-4. Preprocess: Repeat until no changes are made or some max number of passes is exceeded
+3. Preprocess: Repeat until no changes are made or some max number of passes is exceeded
     1. Macro definitions: Compile any that are functional
     2. Fetch and recurse on all `include!`-ed files